thefallingduck/bjlinzmeier_academic_website/content/courses/stratigraphy/_index.md

 ---
 date: "2021-05-03"
 linkTitle: Stratigraphy
-summary: Study of the creation, distribution, and interpretation of sediments.
+summary: Study of the order and relative position of strata and their relationship to the geological time scale.
-title: "\U0001F30A Stratigraphy"
+title: "\U000023F3 Stratigraphy"
 type: book
 ---